TwinPush/android-sdk/readme.md

 TwinPush also offers the option to create properties whose values are included in a small set of options.
 These types of properties with bounded values can be used to categorize and segment users.

-To create this kind of properties, you have to use the `setEnumProperty` method of `TwinPushSDK`:
+To create this kind of properties, you have to use the `setEnumProperty` method of `TwinPushSDK`, that has the same input values and behavior than `setProperty`:

 ```java
 TwinPushSDK twinPush = TwinPushSDK.getInstance(this);